avajs/ava/docs/05-command-line.md

 The format is a comma-separated list of `[X|Y-Z]` where `X`, `Y` and `Z` are integers between `1` and the last line number of the file.

 This feature is only available from the command line.
-It won't work if you use tools like `ts-node/register` or `@babel/register`, and it does not currently work with `@ava/babel` (available for AVA 3) and `@ava/typescript`.

 ### Running a single test